-Some breeders of cats strive towards creating unique coat colors and patterns.
+Some breeders of cats strive toward creating unique coat colors and patterns.
 As described above, Smoked cats have fur strands that are darker at the tips and lighter at the base.
 This color effect makes the cat appear hazy as the lighter undercoat is seen when the cat is in motion.
-When half of the hair shaft is dark and the other light - the cat is considered "shaded".
+When half of the hair shaft is dark and the other light—the cat is considered "shaded".

 Here's a sweet cat color: chocolate!